guiabbraga/interview_bold/README.md

 I deeply appreciate the time and consideration given to this process, and I’m very grateful for the opportunity to participate.

-Thank you for your understanding and support!
+Thank you for your understanding

 ## 📁 Schema Overview